March 13, 2024

 The African fintech sector is developing fast and is beginning to be an essential participant on the international scene.
 People like Munya Chiura highlight the possibility that the market can achieve an astounding $65 billion by 2030.
 This impressive uptrend is based on a wave of start-ups on the continent whose number has doubled in the last six years and reached almost half the 1,000 existing fintechs.
 The investment landscape is equally vibrant as the fintech in Africa has raised $6 billion in equity funding since 2000, and the investments are growing at an exceptional Compound Annual Growth Rate (CAGR) of 57%, two times faster than the global average.
 Despite this progress, a significant challenge remains: more than 350 million adults in Africa are unbankable.
 This scenario is a massive chance for fintech to deliver a response to the financial inclusion problem through security financial services and loans.

-The unique opportunity lies in the fact that over 350 million financially excluded adults in Africa live cash to cash without the security of a financial account, credit cards, or credit facilities.
+Munya Chiura, Strategic Advisor, Mentor, and Angel Investor, highlights the 350 million financially excluded adults in Africa who live cash-to-cash without the security of a bank account, credit cards, or credit facilities.

 Overcoming challenges in African fintech